-Hardwiring your Jeep Cherokee
+Hardwiring your Jeep Wrangler or Cherokee

 Hardwiring your dash cam into your car allows you to tap the power of your vehicle so you don’t have to use any existing cabin power options.
 It also is beneficial if you want to utilize parking mode, which essentially is car security at all times.